 In order to explore the effect of reconstructing EIT images from media with conformal and non-conformal conductivity changes, two-dimensional simulations were constructed.
 Measurements were simulated for two distortion fields using a 576 element unit circular FEM mesh with adjacent stimulation and measurement on 16 point electrodes.
-Representing each
+Representing each boundary point by a complex z = x + iy, the distortions were

-$$z \rightarrow 0.99x + i1.01y$$ Non-conformal (32)
+$$z \rightarrow 0.99x + i1.01y$$ Non-conformal (31)

-$$z \rightarrow z + 0.01z^2$$ Conformal (33)
+$$z \rightarrow z + 0.01z^2$$ Conformal (32)

-Additionally, one small conductive target and one small nonconductive target were simulated.
+Additionally, one small conductive target and one small non-conductive target were simulated.